-In Europe with a U.S. team, skydiver Fathom Harvill is approached by a Scottish colonel working for a top-secret Western agency.
-He's after a vital lost atomic device, and wants her to parachute into a house occupied by some Red Chinese to help get the thing back.
+In Southern Spain with a U.S. team, skydiver Fathom Harvill is approached by a Scottish colonel working for a top-secret Western agency.
+He's after a vital lost atomic device, and wants her to parachute into a house occupied by some Red Chinese agents to help get the thing back.
 Apart from all this there is a predatory continental doctor on his yacht to take account of.
-Fathom soon realises none of this is as it seems, but can she fathom the truth out?
+Fathom soon realizes nothing is what it seems to be, but can she fathom the truth out?
 Written by

 Jeremy Perkins <email@example.com>

 In the first moments of the shot where Fathom walks down the steps in her bikini, she is standing still on one step, and the people below are also standing largely motionless, all obviously awaiting their cues to start the action.
 See more »